 Taking your kids to the playground is a great way to have some fun together.
 But it stops being fun when you or your kids get hurt.
 As you and your children play, monitor the area.
 Steer your kids away from equipment that appears to be malfunctioning or dangerous in any way.
 Also, make sure there is a rubber ground covering to help ensure your kids’ safety.
 Be careful when playing around the concrete as it may cause serious injuries.

 Water Sport Injuries

-In summer, it can be fun to spend the days jet skiing, wakeboarding or tubing.
+In summer, it can be fun to spend the days jet skiing, wakeboarding, or tubing.
 However, these activities come with the risk of injury.
-The best way to prevent an injury is to put on any necessary safety gear, such as a safety vest, as well as warming up before going out on the water.
+The best way to prevent an injury is to put on any necessary safety gear, such as a safety vest, as well as warm-up before going out on the water.
 You will also want to prepare yourself for spending long hours in the sun by applying sunscreen and bringing lots of water to prevent dehydration.

 While you and your family enjoy your playtime outdoors this summer, make sure that you stay safe.
 If you experience any injuries to your spine, ankles, feet, knees, or hands, seek the help of an orthopedic specialist.
 Contact Mid Atlantic Orthopedic Associates, LLP today!